 The education sector appeals to cybercriminals due to its abundance of personal data on students, faculty, and staff, as well as valuable intellectual property developed at research universities and colleges.
 To compound matters, limited budgets at many educational institutions prevent them from making necessary upgrades to IT infrastructures and cybersecurity defense systems, creating an even more compelling reason for cybercriminals to target these institutions.

-Both K-12 and higher education institutions have broad exposure to cyber threats, with myriad people outside these organizations (students) accessing its systems and networks.
-The COVID-19 pandemic spurred the proliferation of online learning, and greater online presence translates to greater cyber-attack exposure, particularly with the use of third-party platforms, software, and cloud storage and sharing systems.
+Both K-12 and higher education institutions have broad exposure to cyber threats, with myriad people outside these organizations like students accessing their systems and networks.
+The continued proliferation of online learning and greater online presence translates to more cyber-attack exposure, particularly with the use of third-party platforms, software, and cloud storage and sharing systems.

 Cyber protection defensive measures don’t get the attention or funding that the growing threat warrants.
 While IT professionals typically understand the high risks of cyber threats, limited financial resources for technology security and compliance are often allocated first to complying with tightening CIPA, COPPA, and FERPA regulations protecting students’ personal information.

-With so much at stake, education leaders need to understand the threats, identify where they’re most vulnerable to attacks, shore up defenses, and develop a response plan for when, not if, a breach occurs.
+With so much at stake, education leaders should understand the threats, identify where they’re most vulnerable to attacks, shore up defenses, and develop a response plan for when, not if, a breach occurs. .

 The methods and motives driving cyberattacks.